-All Dicentra prefer a moist position, lots of well rotted compost or leaf mould, a semi shaded position is best.
+All Bleeding Heart Plants prefer a moist position, lots of well rotted compost or leaf mould, a semi shaded position is best.

 Keep the plants moist at all times and protect from snails.
-We grow ours in the shade garden as well as in glazed terracotta pots in a mixture of potting mix with water saving granules and rotted cow manure.
+We grow ours in the shade garden as well as in glazed terracotta pots.
+We use a mixture of potting mix with water saving granules and rotted cow manure.
 When the they die down we place the pots in a shady cool place until the next season, and make sure they don’t dry out.

 Remember that these are a plant do not like being disturbed, so aways try to plant dicentra in a permanent position to avoid the need to transplant or try them in a large pot or container.